-12.2 Definitions
+12.1 Definitions

-- a) Goose plumage has small nodes which generally begin in the middle area of the barbule.
+- Note: The test method actually determines the Genus of the plumage (not the species). - a) Goose plumage has small nodes which generally begin in the middle area of the barbule.
 The distance between the nodes of a goose is 2 times or more than the distance between nodes of a duck.
 The nodes are smaller and less frequent than nodes of a duck. - b) Duck plumage has 1 6 nodes (often 3 nodes) near the tip of the barbule.
 These nodes are relatively large compared with goose nodes.
 The distance between nodes of a duck is very short.
-Prongs are often found beyond the most distant duck node. - Prongs are normally not used in specie identification.
+Prongs are often found beyond the most distant duck node.

+Prongs are normally not used in specie identification.
 However, the "Japanese Tips for Specie" can be used to distinguish between Duck and Goose using prongs and other identifying markers.
-(See Part 12.9) - c) Landfowl, especially chicken, has a series of evenly spaced slight nodes or swellings which give the barbule the appearance of bamboo.
+(See Part 12.9)

+- c) Landfowl, especially chicken, has a series of evenly spaced slight nodes or swellings which give the barbule the appearance of bamboo.
 The protrusions or nodes of landfowl extend nearly the entire distance of the barbule. - d) Other Species can be difficult to identify.
 If questions arise, consult an expert organization or documents that specialize in other species identification. - e) Unidentified or Unknown Species are feathers or down that cannot be identified.
 Small, immature pieces or neck feathers are often not identifiable.
 They are re-classified as per Part 12.7 and 12.8 respectively.